-The school will be closed on the following days: Thanksgiving, Second Friday in November closed for the Church Bazaar set up (in our lease for closure), Christmas Break follows the OCDSB school year breaks(TBD yearly by our BOD), Family Day, Good Friday, Easter Monday, and Victoria Day.
+The school will be closed on the following days: Thanksgiving, Second Friday in November closed for the Church Bazaar set up (in our lease for closure), Christmas Break follows the OCDSB school year breaks (TBD yearly by our BOD), Family Day, Good Friday, Easter Monday, Victoria Day, Canada Day, August Civic Holiday.
+Last business day of June for Summer prep.
+September school year typically begins following the Labor day long weekend (Closed between the end of August and the Labor day long weekend for September prep).